neo4j/graphql/packages/graphql/tests/tck/tck-test-files/schema/relationship.md

   node_NOT: MovieWhere
 }

+input ActorMoviesCreateFieldInput {
+  node: MovieCreateInput!
+}

+input ActorMoviesDeleteFieldInput {
+  where: MovieWhere
+  delete: MovieDeleteInput
+}

 input ActorMoviesFieldInput {
   create: [ActorMoviesCreateFieldInput!]
-  connect: [MovieConnectFieldInput!]
+  connect: [ActorMoviesConnectFieldInput!]
 }

+type ActorMoviesRelationship {
+  node: Movie!
+}

 input ActorMoviesUpdateFieldInput {
   where: ActorMoviesConnectionWhere
   update: MovieUpdateInput
-  connect: [MovieConnectFieldInput!]
+  connect: [ActorMoviesConnectFieldInput!]
+  disconnect: [MovieDisconnectFieldInput!]
   create: [ActorMoviesCreateFieldInput!]
-  disconnect: [MovieDisconnectFieldInput!]
   delete: [MovieDeleteFieldInput!]
 }

 input ActorOptions {
+  """
-  """Specify one or more ActorSort objects to sort Actors by.
-The sorts will be applied in the order in which they are arranged in the array."""
+  Specify one or more ActorSort objects to sort Actors by.
+The sorts will be applied in the order in which they are arranged in the array.
+  """
   sort: [ActorSort]
   limit: Int
   skip: Int
 }

+input ActorRelationInput {
+  movies: [ActorMoviesCreateFieldInput!]
+}

+"""
-"""Fields to sort Actors by.
-The order in which sorts are applied is not guaranteed when specifying many fields in one ActorSort object.""" input ActorSort {
+Fields to sort Actors by.
+The order in which sorts are applied is not guaranteed when specifying many fields in one ActorSort object.
+"""
+input ActorSort {
   name: SortDirection
 }